rsnpj/notes-site/notes/Year_3/Design_of_Algorithms_and_Data_Structures/Basic_Probability.md

 \mathbb{P}(A \mid B) \stackrel{\text { def }}{=} \frac{\mathbb{P}(A \cap B)}{\mathbb{P}(B)} \stackrel{\text { above }}{=} \frac{\mathbb{P}(A) \cdot \mathbb{P}(B)}{\mathbb{P}(B)}=\mathbb{P}(A)
 $$

+Note that $\stackrel{\text{above}}{=}$ is referring to substitution of the above formula

+Beware of the false assumption that if two events don't have an intersection, then they're independent

 </Definition>

 <Definition name="Pairwise independent">